erelsgl/erelsgl.github.io/pages/en/wishlist.md

 title: Wishlist
 ---
 This is a list of questions and topics I would like to research.
-If you find any of them interesting, drop me an email.
+If you find any of them interesting and would like to collaborate, drop me an email.

 # Working papers
-These papers need collaborators to realize their full potential:
+These papers need co-authors in order to realize their full potential:

-1. [Fair cake-cutting among groups](http://arxiv.org/abs/1510.03903): This paper is mostly economic, with some algorithmic content.
+1. [Fair cake-cutting among groups](http://arxiv.org/abs/1510.03903): Mostly related to economics but contains some algorithmic content.
 It is about fair division of resources that are enjoyed by a whole group, such as a family or a country, rather than by a single individual.
 I am looking for a collaborator to improve and add new results.

-2. [How to re-divide a cake fairly?](http://arxiv.org/abs/1603.00286): This paper combines computational geometry with economics and social choice.
-I am looking for experts in any of these fields in order to verify and improve the results.
+2. [How to re-divide a cake fairly?](http://arxiv.org/abs/1603.00286): Combines computational geometry, combinatoris, economics and social choice.
+I am looking for experts in any of these fields in order to help verify and improve the results.

-3. [Cutting a cake without harming the topping](https://arxiv.org/abs/1604.00960): This is a purely geometric paper, although it is motivated by the cake-redivision problem.
-I am looking for extensions to the results in this paper, and also for ideas where it can be published.
+3. [Cutting a cake without harming the topping](https://arxiv.org/abs/1604.00960): A purely geometric paper.
+I am looking for extensions to the results in this paper and for ideas about where it can be published.

+4. [A Tradeoff Between Fairness and Efficiency in Cake-Cutting](http://erelsgl.github.io/papers/FairnessEfficiencyTradeoff-04.pdf): Motivated by economics, but the techniques are mostly combinatorial.
+A collaborator who is proficient in combinatorics will surely find new results easily.

 # Reasearch projects